 to improve how we feed cities

 We provoke fresh perspectives on the realities of how we feed cities, and inspire action.
 We do this through storytelling, both online and with an annual print magazine, events, and an annual Food+City Challenge Prize.
-Our 2016 Food+City Challenge Prize drew in over 700 people from around the world (Uganda, Israel, Columbia, etc.) looking to improve global food systems.
-Twenty finalist teams who had been paired with mentors for three months convened in Texas to compete for $50k to improve the urban food system.
+Our 2017 Food+City Challenge Prize drew more than 200 teams from 18 countries looking to improve global food systems.
+Eighteen finalist teams who had been paired with mentors for three months convened in Texas to compete for $50k to improve the urban food system.